hamal03/ansible-borgclient/README.md

 the blobdir, then apply the version in this variable.
 The current default is version 1.1.10.

+#### brl\_borg\_configdir
+Directory where the borg configuarion directory resides (defaults to /root/.config).
+If it is non-default, a symbilic link will be made to it named /root/.config/borg.

 #### brl\_borg\_blobdir
 Directory on the ansible master node where the borg binary can be found (default: /data/ansibleblobs)